shunwen/good-night-app/README.md

 The goal is to retrieve data efficiently even with large datasets.
 The data size is not a concern as long as the stored information has its purpose.

-Sleeps data is partitioned, Follows are shared.
+Sleeps data is partitioned, Follows are sharded.

 - Time-partitioned db for `sleeps`:
     - Move sleeps started before the previous week to a